 Who We Are: The Wild Rockies Field Institute (WRFI) offers academic field-based courses accredited through the University of Montana.
 Our courses take place in Montana, the Canadian Rockies and Utah and combine rigorous academic inquiry with cultural immersion and extended back country expeditions.
 Students join us from colleges and universities across North America and from a wide variety of majors.
 We currently offer courses in Environmental Studies, Natural Resources & Science Management, Native American Studies, Geography and Philosophy.
 WRFI courses broaden the nature of a liberal arts education; teach critical thinking about environmental and social issues; and foster understanding of and respect for natural and human communities

-Job Title: We are hiring an Instructor for our Summer 2022 Restoration Ecology in the Greater Yellowstone Ecosystem field course.
+Job Title: Field Instructor for our summer Restoration Ecology in the Greater Yellowstone Ecosystem field course.
 This course is interdisciplinary in nature and offers students a total of three upper-division (300-level) Natural Resource, Science & Management credits from the University of Montana for their time in the field.
 The Field Instructor will work with one co-instructor and a teaching assistant.